eishub/BW4T/README.md

 To install BW4T and for all details on how to use the environment and related tools, please consult the [BW4T user manual](https://github.com/eishub/BW4T/blob/master/doc/Manuals/BW4T3_instructions.pdf?raw=true).

+WARNING: The collisions and e-partner options are not completely ready for use.